-In this article, I’m going to show you a list of the best vlogging cameras with external microphone input that are fit for vlogging.
+That’s why I’ve curated this list of the best vlogging cameras with an external microphone input.

 First, all the mirrorless cameras you’re going to see here are interchangeable-lens cameras.
 If you want to save money in the long run —you will be end up paying more today, but you’ll get a lot more quality from your cameras save yourself a lens upgrade—read my article about lenses.